oscal-compass/community/proposals/trestle-sdk-cli-decoupling.md

 - `compliance-trestle` continues to contain the `trestle` CLI logic
 - `compliance-trestle-python` is created as the Python SDK repository
-- `compliance-trestle` and other OSCAL Compass project migration importing the SDK from the new python
+- `compliance-trestle` and other OSCAL Compass projects migration to the new SDK for applicable logic

 ## Non-Goals